sichen1234/open-source-climate-dao/README.md

     * Purchase carbon offsets which protect Amazon rainforest
     * Purchase carbon offsets which install methane digesters at landfills
     * etc. etc.
 * Each vote requires staking of tokens
 * Votes are anonymous
 * Voting is quadratic: Each additional vote requires staking more tokens
 * Votes can have 3 choices:

-** Accept - Proposal is valid, and I want us to do this ** Decline - Proposal is valid, but I don’t want us to do this ** Reject - Proposal is invalid.
+    * Accept - Proposal is valid, and I want us to do this
+    * Decline - Proposal is valid, but I don’t want us to do this
+    * Reject - Proposal is invalid.
 I don’t agree that this is a legitimate project.

-* Sponsor pays everybody who votes based on number of tokens staked ** This is a substitute for paying fees to Experts to manage the program ** Experts should be able to earn a fee by “putting their reputation at stake”
+* Sponsor pays everybody who votes based on number of tokens staked
+    * This is a substitute for paying fees to Experts to manage the program
+    * Experts should be able to earn a fee by “putting their reputation at stake”
 * Proposals are decided based on votes.

-** A quorum or minimum number of votes is required to make a decision.
+    * A quorum or minimum number of votes is required to make a decision.
-** Quorum decisions will have a waiting period for more votes, so all Customers can participate if they’re interested.
+    * Quorum decisions will have a waiting period for more votes, so all Customers can participate if they’re interested.
-** The voting deadline is extended to allow more people to vote.
+    * The voting deadline is extended to allow more people to vote.

 * Based on the votes:
-** Accepted - Proposal goes forward.
+    * Accepted - Proposal goes forward.
 Voters who voted for Accept get bonus Reputation tokens based on the tokens staked.
-** Declined - Proposal does not go forward.
+    * Declined - Proposal does not go forward.
 No bonus Reputation tokens.
-** Rejected - Proposal does not go forward.
+    * Rejected - Proposal does not go forward.
 Those who staked Reputation tokens on a rejected proposal lose their tokens.

 ## Properties of the DAO

+* Customers are more engaged with Sponsor's climate action program
 * Experts make most decisions but Customers can participate and override them
 * Experts earn premium (fees) for voting by staking their reputations
 * Dynamic rebalancing of Experts group